CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailsessionerrorcode.md

 ### Known Limitations

 Currently for the [SslUnsupported][] error code, there are numerous reasons for why the exception may have occurred.
-For more information, see [SSL-Wrapped Connection Not Supported][].
+For more information, see [SSL Not Supported][].

 In the future this may change.